speedcontrol/nodecg-speedcontrol/README.md

 - `nodecg install speedcontrol/nodecg-speedcontrol` to install the latest version of nodecg-speedcontrol

 This bundle can run without any extra configuration, but it's needed to use all of the functionality.
 Please see [Configuration.md](READMES/Configuration.md) for more information.
+You may also want to read [Schedule-Formatting.md](READMES/Schedule-Formatting.md) for advice on formatting your schedules before importing.

 ### tl;dr installation